Unspokenevil/hg-engine-wiki/Troubleshooting.md

 make clean_tools --jobs
 make build_tools --jobs
 ```
 before running `make --jobs` again.
 This will fix the hanging issue as well for `pngtobtx0` and `swav2swar`.
+This was changed in [this commit](https://github.com/BluRosie/hg-engine/commit/e3151980745de629abe8120632c1fe952f1818f7).
 </details>

 <details>